'A Knight of the Seven Kingdoms': release date, trailer, cast and everything we know

 Is there a 'A Knight of the Seven Kingdoms: The Hedge Knight' trailer?

-As part of a big Max sizzle reel released ahead of the "House of the Dragon" season 2 finale, we saw our first footage from "A Knight of the Seven Kingdoms".
-While that video's since been taken down, very similar brief clips appear in a more recent teaser (linked below).
+Previously, we got a brief glimpse at the show as part of a big Max sizzle reel released ahead of the "House of the Dragon" season 2 finale, and we saw our first footage from "A Knight of the Seven Kingdoms".
+While that video's since been taken down, very similar clips appeared in a more recent teaser (linked below).

 Skip ahead to around the 1:30 mark, and you'll see some expert swordsmanship, and Duncan absolutely clobbering someone.